galaxy001/gfwtools/Help.md

 Shadowsocks works as a multi-tab web browser.
 It's really easy to use.

 - Tap the + button to open menu.
-- Tap Settings to configure proxy settings.
+- Tap Settings to configure Shadowsocks proxy settings.
 - Tap New Tab to open a new Tab.
-- Swipe to move the tabs.
-Hold and press to swap tabs.
+- Swipe a tab to scroll the tabs.
+Hold and press a tab to swap tabs.
-- Tap Help for Help.
 - If you've changed Proxy Mode, **a restart is needed to take effect**.
-(Double tap home button, kill the app, then open the app again).
+(Kill the app, then open the app again).

-As a global PAC proxy
+As a global proxy
 ---------------------

 Shadowsocks works as a background global PAC proxy, with some restrictions.

 - Only works with Wi-Fi network.
+But we are working on the cellular network.
 - Only works for a few minutes.
 Due to iOS restrictions, Shadowsocks can't keep running in the background.
 It's killed after you left it for a while.
 **To keep it running long, you have to come back to Shadowsocks app every few minutes.**
 - If you are an iOS developer, you can find some commented code in the source code, which tries to **play a piece of music**.
 Thus the app can keep running all the time.
-But this **prevents us from getting approved in the App Store**.
+But this **prevents us from getting approved on the App Store**.
 You have to build the app for yourself, and use the app yourself.

 So it's a little tricky to use global proxy.